 At the foot of the sculpture, finally, the artist also sculpts the instruments of this torture: the crown of thorns, a pincer and nails

-Curiosity: Antonio Canova, having tried - without success - to buy the work, he declared himself willing to give ten years of his life to be the author of such a masterpiece.
+Curiosity: Antonio Canova, having tried - unsuccessfully - to buy the work, he declared himself willing to give ten years of his life just to be the author of such a masterpiece.

 For information and registration: 081 5518470